oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-2-base.md

 In the background we build on a modular code structure that uses terraform modules to employ OCI resources and services.
 Templates for a predefined network topology and isolated database infrastructure extend the application oriented DevOps processes with customized resources.

-{% img aligncenter assets/taxonomy.png "Base Configuration Taxonomy" %}
+{% imgx aligncenter assets/taxonomy.png "Base Configuration Taxonomy" %}

 Using declarative templates, provides operators with the flexibility to adjust their service delivery platform with evolving requirements.
 Global input parameters help to maintain readability of the code and avoid [repeating definitions][ref_dry].
 We use the `~/project/default.tfvars` file to define global input parameter for an entire project.